COALAIP/specs/README.md

 #### Proposed Transformation

-*Note: We will describe the transformation of a RRM Party into a JSON-LD/IPLD Person and Organization very literally, so as to provide reasoning for the steps taken in the transformation.
-This will only be the case for this `Entity`, as the rationale for transforming later `Entity` types will be similar.*
+*Note: We describe the transformation of a RRM `Party` into a JSON-LD/IPLD Person and Organization very literally here, so as to provide reasoning for the steps taken in the transformation.
+Other entities omit these descriptions, as the rationale for their transformations are similar.*

-Schema.org makes both a [schema.org/Person](http://schema.org/Person) and an [schema.org/Organization](http://schema.org/Organization)
+Schema.org makes both a [Person](http://schema.org/Person) and an [Organization](http://schema.org/Organization)
 available; hence, there is no need to define either concept as a single model differentiated by `PartyType`.
-To keep the transformation of the `Entity` into an RDF schema simple, let us first transform a RRM Party with `PartyType == 'lcc:Individual'` and then apply the learnings to an RRM Party with `PartyType == 'lcc:Organization'`.
+To keep the transformation of the entity into an RDF schema simple, let us first transform a RRM `Party` with `PartyType == 'lcc:Individual'` and then apply the learnings to an RRM `Party` with `PartyType == 'lcc:Organization'`.

-##### Transformation of RRM Party to an RDF Person
+##### Transformation of RRM `Party` to an RDF Person

-Using the minimum number of properties described in the RRM, an RRM Party with `PartyType == 'lcc:Individual'` could look like this as a schema.org Person:
+Using the minimum number of properties described in the RRM, an RRM `Party` with `PartyType == 'lcc:Individual'` could be modelled with mappings to schema.org's Person like so:

 ```javascript